SenseTecnic/node-red-contrib-users/README.md

 ### Advanced settings

-Clicking "show advanced settings" inside the users config tab will display extra settings for the JWT.
+Clicking "show advanced settings" inside the users config tab will display custom options for the default URL and JWT.
 These should be left alone unless you know what you're doing.

+**Base URL path** - the base path used for the default login and logout endpoints.
+Default: `/users`.

-**JWT cookie name** - Name of the browser cookie used to store the json web token.
+**JWT cookie name** - name of the browser cookie used to store the json web token.

 **JWT secret** - this is the key used to generated your json web token.
 Keep it safe, don't share it with your friends.
 You can use the "regenerate secret" button if you want to revoke any existing logged in users and make them re-login.